Megan Spencer is a critic, broadcaster, writer, listener, speaker and meditation teacher

 An independent freelancer across a number of industries – including the arts, media, well-being, small business and the community sector – she has a wealth of experience as a radio broadcaster, writer, film critic, filmmaker, social media manager, blogger, meditation teacher, public speaker, teacher, photographer, podcaster, digital community builder, consultant, curator, events manager and cafe owner.

-Above all, she is an independent critical and creative thinker with a particular interest in empathic modes of work and communication.
+Above all, she is an independent critical and creative thinker with a particular interest in empathetic modes of work and communication.

 Megan has always had a strong connection with people and audiences.
 She first started in public radio at 3RRR-FM in Melbourne in the 1980s – in the time of cassettes, carts and vinyl – later connecting with national audiences through her work as a film critic.
 She spent a decade as triple j radio’s resident film critic and was a critic/reporter/presenter on SBS Television’s long-running film program ‘The Movie Show‘.

 In addition to covering major Australian festivals, premieres and special events, she reported from the Toronto and Berlin International Film Festivals, and was a member of the very first FIRPRESCI jury for Melbourne International Film Festival with renowned critic Ronald Bergen and artistic director of Hong Kong Film Festival, Li Cheuk-to.
 Megan is also well-known for her work as a guest critic and commentator on Radio National, and was a judge on Foxtel’s 12-part docu-series, Project Greenlight Australia.